Mercy Hospice Invites Aucklanders To Shine A Light For Remembrance

 “Because of Covid-19 last year, our first Lights to Remember campaign was almost entirely digital.
 This year we are looking forward to welcoming the community to share and remember together.”

-After the switch-on event on 1 December, visitors will be welcomed through the month on Thursdays, Fridays and Saturdays to dedicate a light in the form of a short message to connect with their loved ones at a time usually dedicated to family, celebration and reflection.
+After the switch-on event on 1 December, visitors will be welcomed through the month on selected days to dedicate a light in the form of a short message to connect with their loved ones at a time usually dedicated to family, celebration and reflection.

 Mercy Hospice currently cares for more than 350 patients at any one time in the community, helping with the physical, mental and emotional demands of caring for someone through terminal illness, providing a range of free specialist community palliative care and hospice services for people facing life-limiting illnesses, caring for them with clinical expertise and compassion.